ssc-sp/datahub-docs/InstallationGuide/01-Create-Repositories.md

 > Note: You can use two separate repositories for both the DataHub (Core) and DataHub (Projects) infrastructures.
 However, we recommend that you use a single infrastructure repository.

-### Create the DataHub infrastructure template repository
+### Create the DataHub Core infrastructure template repository

 1. Clone the Datahub Infrastructure repository into a new repository in your Azure DevOps organization.
 1. Configure your terraform backend however you wish.
 We recommend using Azure Storage as the backend.